Our research group is working in four broad areas:

 doi:10.1371/journal.pone.0180698, August 2017.

-We provide the first complete and robust assessment of completeness for the world's only global-level, openly licensed source of geospatial road data, OpenStreetMap (OSM).
+We provide the first comprehensive assessment of completeness for the world's only global-level, openly licensed source of geospatial road data, OpenStreetMap (OSM).
 We use two complementary, independent methods to assess the completeness of OSM road data in each country and provide a new estimate of global road length which represents a substantial revision to existing assessments.

 With this publication we are also releasing our complete computer code and datasets under open licenses.